User onboarding is the process to get new users adopting to your product, app, or software.

 Not all users will interact with the first email.
 Further emails (i.e. the second, third, etc) may usually be required within the conversion process before users start to engage (or react).

 But it’s not only about onboarding your users with emails.
-You should apply the best marketing automation strategy (with 15 tactics) to increase revenue from your website’s users and/or customers.
+You should apply the best marketing automation strategies to increase revenue from your website’s users and/or customers.

 Not to be confused with customer onboarding, user onboarding is the tactical part.